Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.md

 * PUB/SUB system
 * mysql sharding middle ware
 * memory pool
+* DHT implementation

-get a decent job and no more horrible job interview.
+get a decent job and no more horrible job interviews.
-I can hardly learn any new things in interview any more. let me just put them here.
-Just is a dairy.
+I can hardly learn any new things in interviews any more. let me just put them here.
+Just as a dairy.

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll